Encore® Autumn Sweetheart™ Azalea

 Clusters of soft pink-white blooms with pale lavender spots cover this azalea in mid-spring, with additional flushes in summer and fall; an upright shrub that is great massed or as an accent plant; needs highly acidic and organic soil that is well drained

 Encore® Autumn Sweetheart™ Azalea is covered in stunning clusters of shell pink trumpet-shaped flowers with white overtones and lavender spots at the ends of the branches from mid spring to early fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Encore® Autumn Sweetheart™ Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.